octallium/golang-handbook/docs/basic/if-else.md

 In case if "c" does not evaluate to true in any of the case, {++ nothing++} will be printed.

+## Running your code

+Open your terminal and navigate to our folder

+    ccode/basic/07_if_else

+Once in the folder type the following command

+    go run if_else.go

 ## Output

     Woff